tonysyu/linecook/README.rst

 It turns out that breakpoints are a bit tricky when processing streamed input.
 A simple `pdb.set_trace()` will fail, so you'll need to try one of the solutions described on StackOverflow [1]_, [2]_ (`answer that worked for me`_).

+Alternatively, if you can use a single line of text can be passed in to test an issue, you can use the `--text` (`-t`) flag instead of piping text:

+     linecook <RECIPE> --text 'Line of text to test'

 ..
 [1] https://stackoverflow.com/questions/17074177/how-to-debug-python-cli-that-takes-stdin
 ..
 [2] https://stackoverflow.com/questions/9178751/use-pdb-set-trace-in-a-script-that-reads-stdin-via-a-pipe